 Does GRADE have detailed information on how to apply the approach?

 Yes, the GRADE working group has developed a software application that facilitates the use of the approach and allows the development of summary tables.

 How much does the software cost?

 The software is free and is available here.

 Where can I read more about the GRADE system?

-To get an idea about the GRADE system, you may be interested in reading our introductory version published in the British Medical Journal.
-Simplified and more detailed descriptions are currently in the works.
+To get an idea about the GRADE system, you may be interested in reading our introductory series published in the BMJ in 2008.
+Detailed descriptions are also available.
+Please see the publication section.

 What if I have a question that has not been covered by this FAQ?

 You can find a lot of information in the publication section, or, if unsuccessful, send us an email with your question: firstname.lastname@example.org